leonardlib/angular-laravel-docker/README.md

 Before you use this, make "ng build" to your Angular proyect.

 ## Usage
-docker run -p 80:80 --rm --name <your-own-container-name> -v <your-Laravel-route>:/var/www/html/laravel -v <your-Angular-dist-route>:/var/www/html angular-laravel
+docker run -p 80:80 --rm -v {your Laravel proyect folder}:/var/www/html/laravel -v {your Angular proyect folder}:/var/www/html angular-laravel